wmmxk/Deep-learning/Notes/Notes_for_setup_desktop_for_deep_learning.md

+Feb.
+5, 2022
+After you install tensorflow-gpu, you can not load libcudart.
+Solution: install cudatoolkit=10.0.
+Could not load dynamic library 'libcudnn.so.7', download cudnn from nvidia website, then copy libcudnn.so.7.0.5 to /usr/local/cuda/lib64.
+Copy cudnn.h to /usr/local/cuda/include/

 Jan 20, 2020
 1. You installed an incompatible Nvidia driver (340) following the hint when you run nvidia-smi after purge the drive.
 But the screen black out when you reboot.
 So you need to lauch in a secure mode.
 Note that no need to press any key.
 The launch interface offers an options, just choose that and lauch the system.
 Then purge the nvidia driver you installed.